radar/guides/gem-development.md

 If we want to release a second version of our gem, we should make your changes and then commit them to GitHub.
 Afterwards, we will bump the version number in _lib/foodie/version.rb_ to whatever we see fit, make another commit to GitHub with a useful message such as "bumped to 0.0.2" and then run `rake release` again.

+If we want to make this process a little easier we could install the "gem-release" gem with:

+    gem install gem-release

+This gem provides several methods for helping with gem development in general, but most helpful is the `gem bump` command which will bump the gem version to the next patch level.
+This method also takes options to do these things:

+    gem bump --to minor # bumps to the next minor version gem bump --to major # bumps to the next major version gem bump --to 1.1.1 # bumps to the specified version

+For more information, check out the ["gem-release" GitHub repository homepage](http://github.com/svenfuchs/gem-release).

 ## Summary

 Whilst this isn't an _exhaustive_ guide on developing a gem, it covers the basics needed for gem development.
 It's really, _really_ recommended that you check out the source for Bundler, Rails and RSpec for great examples of gem development.